Probing Axion-like Particles via CMB Polarization: Sensitivity of the CMB observation

 We confirm that the parameter dependence of these sensitivities matches the analytic expressions obtained in the EdS universe.
-Using the numerically computed coefficients, we find that the sensitivities to $g$ from each of $X=\Delta\bar\phi, \delta\phi_\mathrm{LSS}, \delta\phi_\mathrm{obs}$ called $g_X$ take the following expressions:
+Using the numerically computed coefficients, we find that the sensitivities to $g_X$, $g$ from $X\in\{\Delta\bar\phi, \delta\phi_\mathrm{LSS}, \delta\phi_\mathrm{obs}\}$, have the following expressions: